netdata/netdata/docs/netdata-agent/configuration/running-the-netdata-agent-behind-a-reverse-proxy/README.md

 # Running the Netdata Agent behind a reverse proxy

-If you need to access a Netdata agent's user interface or API in a production environment we recommend you put Netdata behind another web server and secure access to the dashboard via SSL, user authentication and firewall rules.
+If you need to access a Netdata Agent's user interface or API in a production environment we recommend you put Netdata behind another web server and secure access to the dashboard via SSL, user authentication and firewall rules.

 A dedicated web server also provides more robustness and capabilities than the Agent's [internal web server](/src/web/README.md).